Syed Mohammad Hadi: Cricketer

 As a cricketer he played several first-class cricket matches for Hyderabad.
 When the Ranji Trophy was instituted in 1934, Hadi became the first batsman to score a century.
 He was also on the Indian team in 1936 when they played an "unofficial Test match" against the Australians led by Jack Ryder.
 He continued to play for the Hyderabad XI in the Ranji Trophy till 1941.
 Many of his siblings were also accomplished sportsmen.
 His brothers Hussein Mohammad and Ashgar Ali were first class cricketers.

 Sports and public service

 In 1939-40 Hadi along with his brother Col. Ali Raza, Nawab Mahmood Yar Jung, S.A.
 Rahim and Ahmed Mohiuddin was one of the founding members of the Hyderabad Football Association and the Hyderabad Cricket Association.
 After retiring from athletics, Hadi continued his involvement in sports as an educator.
-He had an MA from Cambridge and a Masters from the University of Pennsylvania.
+He had an MA from Cambridge and a master's from the University of Pennsylvania.
 Hadi was the Director of Physical Education in Hyderabad and ultimately became Joint Secretary of Education in the Indian Government.
 Another brother Syed Ali Akbar was also a prominent educator of Hyderabad.
 Hadi was an avid supporter of the Scout Movement and received the Wood Badge.
 He was the National Commissioner of the Boy Scouts of India.

 When the All-India Council of Sports was formed in 1959 he became its first secretary.